 Daily Scrum Tips

 It can be hard for new teams to decide on a Daily Scrum format, so here are some recommendations that work well at Exadel.
 How to run an effective scrum meeting?

 - Focus on the Sprint Goal.
 This is the most important thing that should drive you during the Daily Scrum.
 The main output from this event is a plan for the next 24 hours that will help achieve this goal.
 It’s a good practice for every Developer to explain what they did in the last 24 hours and what they will do in the next to get closer to the Sprint Goal.

 - Start using Work Item Age for your tickets on the board.
-During Daily meetings, pay attention to and discuss tickets with the highest Work Item Age to understand why they are taking longer and how this will impact the Sprint Goal.
+Another Daily Scrum tip for the meetings is to pay attention to and discuss tickets with the highest Work Item Age to understand why they are taking longer and how this will impact the Sprint Goal.
 What actions do you need to include in the plan for the next 24 hours to proceed with these tickets?